The ultimate guide to mobile

 The content and most properties of widgets are synchronized between desktop and mobile layouts.
 When you change the content of a widget in either layout, the change is repeated across both.

 Yet, some widget properties can be set differently.
-Positioning, size, opacity, animation settings, image cropping, as well as font, font size, and text line spacing can all be manipulated independently.
+Positioning, size, opacity, animation settings, image cropping, font, font size, and text line spacing can all be manipulated independently.

-Sometimes, you may need to change the content of a mobile widget — for instance, to syllabify words in a different way, add extra hyphens to a text, or assign different graphics for desktop and mobile.
+Sometimes, you may need to change the content of a mobile widget — for instance, to syllabify words differently, add extra hyphens to a text, or assign different graphics for desktop and mobile.
 In this case, we recommend you hide (but not delete) the mobile widgets synchronized with the desktop and create new, independent ones for mobile.
 They will appear as hidden in the desktop layout.

 You can always reset the Mobile Auto-Layout by using the restore panel.